 Why People Love Them: Hiking baby carriers are more supportive than your standard baby carrier.
 They’re great for families that like to get outside for longer stretches or with heavier toddlers.

-Hiking baby carrier backpacks are great to get secondhand because they are not used every day, are durable, and are expensive new.
+Hiking baby carrier backpacks are great to get secondhand because they are not used every day, are durable, and are an investment new.
 However, hiking carriers are a less common baby item so there are less of them available used.
 This means there is more demand if you go to resell your hiking baby carrier.

 10. Play Kitchens